 Allamanda cathartica is a strong vine plant/climber, large yellow flowers with shiny deep green, leathery, 2-4 inch evergreen leaves, with large clear yellow bell-like flowers with a light brown throat.

 Flowers and Fragrance

-The bell-shaped yellow flowers of the allamanda is very fragrant, and appear in summer can reach 4″-5″ inches across.
+The bell-shaped golden yellow flowers of the allamanda is very fragrant, and appear in summer can reach 4″-5″ inches across.
 Golden trumpet flowers can last until late November and into December in the South.

 Allamanda Bush Care

 Overall, the bush Allamanda vine perfectly combines the beauty of their whorled leaves, trumpet-shaped flowers, and twining growth, to make them garden favorites.

 Light and Temperature

 A lover of sun, this drought-tolerant plant needs lots of sunshine, so if possible, mimic nature and shade the plant but give the tips lots of sunshine.

 Watering Your Allamanda & Fertilizing